dbushell/docker-wordpress-scripts/README.md

 npx dws init
 ```

 DWS will spin up new docker containers and install WordPress.
+You'll be asked a few configuration values.

 Once successful you'll see: